IAUDIO: iAUDIO F2

 In September 2006, Cowon System Inc. released the iAUDIO F2.
 The F2, with a design similar to a mobile phone, was the successor to the F1, and very similar to the U3 in features.
-Instead of the F1's OLED display, it featured a color LCD display.
+Instead of the F1's OLED display, it featured a color LCD.
 The iAudio F2 has a 1.3-inch display with 128x160 pixels, up to 2 GB of flash memory, line-in recording, 22 hours of audio playback on a single charge, and the usual Cowon supported codecs: MP3, WMA, WAV, OGG Vorbis, and even FLAC for lossless audiophiles.
 Apart from FM radio, voice recording and line-in recording, it also featured video playback as well as photo and text viewing.
 The interface symbols indicate that it has an inbuilt FM radio and voice recorder.
 This 2-gigabyte device weighs 39 grammes and measures 34.4 x 72.9 x 16.7 mm.